By Erick Conard, Lucky Hit Ranch, Leander, Texas

 Good ear placement and shape are important traits at dog shows but are unimportant traits in working Anatolians.
 As you know, in Turkey the ears are cut off, since they are easily torn in fights and bleed excessively.
 When one breeds for "good ears" one must remember it is a trait without real consequence in a good working dog.
 While I like seeing a dog with a good ear set, it is a trait that I place very low in my overall selection process.

 Tight feet are a real asset for working Anatolians, especially when Anatolians work in rocky terrain or in areas with tough roots lying near the surface.
 As they run explosively, my dogs dig their feet into the soil with force for traction.
 This pushes their nails into the soil.
-Occasionally a toenail will catch inside a crack in the rock (or under a tough root) and break the captured toe as the dog moves forward at great speed.
+Occasionally a toenail will catch inside a crack in the rock (or under a tough root) and break the captured toe as the dog moves forward at great speed, making it appear flattened and lengthened.
 Dogs with longer toes seem to push their nails further into the soil, increasing the chance a toenail will be hooked and break the toe.
 I have one Anatolian who, over time, broke four toes in this manner, greatly reducing her maneuverability and limiting her activity as a guardian.
+(See the last paragraph of this section for an alternate possibility for the flattening of the toes.)
 Another reason I favor Anatolians with tight feet is that tight feet maintain good condition longer and seem to withstand the stresses placed on them by the vigorous physical activity required in times of heavy predation.

 After reviewing numerous old pictures of Anatolians with their flocks in Turkey and of early Turkish imports, I realized many of them had narrow heads compared to the heads of some Anatolians being bred in the US today.
 I also noticed that the Turkish dogs displayed great variability in head width.
 I have not been able to determine a working justification to dictate appropriate head width in my working Anatolians.
 Therefore, I currently believe that Anatolian head width is basically a personal preference based on one's own concept of beauty or dictated by the current fads.